intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 ...
 ```

-BigDL-LLM provides a variety of low-bit optimizations (e.g., INT3/NF3/INT4/NF4/INT5/INT8), and allows you to run LLMs on PCs with limited resources, PCs with GPU, or cloud.
-For example, you will be able to run a 7B or 13B model on a 16G memory laptop with very low latency [^1].
+BigDL-LLM provides a variety of low-bit optimizations (e.g., INT3/NF3/INT4/NF4/INT5/INT8), and allows you to run LLMs on PCs with limited resources, on PCs with GPU, or on cloud.

+The demos below shows the experiences of running 7B and 13B model on a 16G memory laptop.

 #### 6B model running on an Intel 12-Gen Core PC (real-time screen capture):